asantora05/grai.build/README.md

 ## 📘 What is grai.build?

-`grai.build` is an open-source developer tool that brings the declarative, YAML-based modeling approach of [dbt](https://www.getdbt.com/) to knowledge graphs.
+**grai.build is schema-as-code for graph databases** - like dbt, but for knowledge graphs.

-Define your entities and relations in simple YAML files, and grai will:
+It manages your graph **schema**, not your data.
+You define entities and relations in YAML, and grai.build:

-- ✅ Validate your schema for consistency
+- ✅ **Validates** your schema for consistency
-- ✅ Compile to Cypher (Neo4j) or Gremlin queries
+- ✅ **Generates** Cypher constraints and indexes
-- ✅ Execute against your graph database
+- ✅ **Documents** your graph structure automatically
-- ✅ Track changes and provide lineage
+- ✅ **Integrates** with your CI/CD pipeline

+**What it's NOT:**
+- ❌ Not an ETL tool (use Airflow, Prefect, or dbt for data loading)
+- ❌ Not a data pipeline (use Kafka, CDC, or application code for that)
+- ❌ Not a replacement for your existing data infrastructure

+**Think of it as:** Database migrations (Alembic, Flyway) for graph databases.
+You manage the schema, your pipelines manage the data.

 ## 🚀 Quick Start